filip1097/quickfs_api/README.md

 # QuickFS API

-A project that utilizes the QuickFS API to request financial data and do analysis on it.
+A project that utilizes the QuickFS API to request financial data and does analysis on it.

 ## TODO